zbochuan/zbochuan.github.io/source/_posts/巴别塔/码术苑/week2.md

 ## Interfaces in JAVA

-All the methods defined within an interface are **implicitly abstract**.
+All the methods defined within an interface are **implicitly abstract**, which means that the class/abstract class **MUST** have implementation for all of its method.